anirudhacharya/ps-lite/docs/api.md

 # APIs

-The data communicated are presented as key-value pairs, where the key might be the `uint64_t` (defined by `ps::Key`) feature index and the value might be the according `float` gradient.
+The data communicated is presented as key-value pairs, where the key might be `uint64_t` (defined by `ps::Key`) feature index and the value might accordingly be a `float` gradient.
   1. Basic synchronization functions: \ref ps::KVWorker::Push, \ref ps::KVWorker::Pull, and \ref ps::KVWorker::Wait
   2. Dynamic length value push and pull: \ref ps::KVWorker::VPush and \ref